 We call these Markets

-So one of the primary functions of markets is to determine the prices of goods and services.
+So one of the many functions of markets is to determine the values of goods and services.

 Price determination is contingent upon four main factors:

 Is shown as a schedule or a curve that represents the

 willingness and ability

 in a market to buy a particular good at a

 range of prices